 Immigration application process - the points-based system

-The UK immigration points-based system is the process used to manage applications by individuals from outside the European Economic Area (EEA) and Switzerland wishing to work, train or study in the UK.
+The UK has an immigration points-based system to manage applications by individuals from outside the UK who wish to work, train or study in the UK.

 - Tier 1 (General): this route is closed to new applicants and extension applicants